openenclave/openenclave/samples/make/helloworld.edger8r/README.md

 An enclave library will be loaded into and run inside a host application which is a user-mode process.
 To keep the [Trusted computing base](https://en.wikipedia.org/wiki/Trusted_computing_base) small, the decision was made to make only a specific set of APIs available to an enclave library.
 A complete list of APIs available to an enclave library can be found [here](/docs/GettingStartedDocs/APIsAvaiableToEnclave.md#apis-available-to-an-enclave-library)

 The `stdio.h` header file is included in this sample because we are calling the CRT function `fprintf` to print a message on the screen.
 However this function has a dependency on the kernel to print a message on the screen so this code cannot execute within the enclave itself.
-Instead this function is a proxy function that calls through to the host to carry out the call on the enclaves behalf.
-Only a subset of the CRT is made available through this proxy library.
+Instead this function marshals the call through to the host to carry out the call on the enclaves behalf.
+Only a subset of the CRT is made available through this open enclave library.

  ```c
 void enclave_helloworld()